burakc12/Uno-Game/README.md

 # Uno-Kart-Oyunu
-Bu uygulama .net framework kullanılarak yazılmıştır.
+Bu uygulamada .net framework kullanılmıştır.

+.net framework is used in this project